Literary-Insights/blog/src/content/blog/You Can Read Anyone Never Be Fooled, Lied to, or Taken Advantage of Again (David J. Lieberman, Ph.D.) (Z-Library) - Desconhecido.txt-1.md

 ---
-title: DEEP SUMMARY - You Can Read Anyone Never Be Fooled, Lied to, or Taken Advantage of Again (David J. Lieberman, Ph.D.)
+title: You Can Read Anyone Never Be Fooled, Lied to, or Taken Advantage of Again (David J. Lieberman, Ph.D.)
-slug: deep-summary-you-can-read-anyone-never-be-fooled-lied-to-or-taken-advantage-of-again-david-j-lieberman-ph-ddesconhecido
+slug: you-can-read-anyone-never-be-fooled-lied-to-or-taken-advantage-of-again-david-j-lieberman-ph-ddesconhecido
 tags:
   - book-summary
 excerpt: ""